Manga: Magical Record Lyrical Nanoha Force

 Meanwhile, Section Six of the TSAB mobilise to confront a new group of villains wrecking havoc across the non-administered worlds: the Hückebein Family, whose members all carry the Eclipse Virus.
 Finding that conventional magical weaponry is useless against the Anti-Magic

 of the Eclipse Virus, the TSAB attempt to bring Thoma into their fold while the Hückebein try to do the same.

 was dropped from the title.
 Indeed this installment departs from the signature Nanoha

 territory than ever before, in rather sharp contrast to the concurrently running ViVid

 manga.
 Fandom reactions have been sharply divided.

-Nyantype also runs a companion feature called Magical Record Lyrical Nanoha Force NEXT
+Nyantype also ran a companion feature called Magical Record Lyrical Nanoha Force NEXT

-, which is a sneak peak with illustrations and detailed descriptions of new weapons and equipment that will be appearing in the upcoming chapter.
+, which was a sneak peak with illustrations and detailed descriptions of new weapons and equipment that would be appearing in the upcoming chapter.

 A four-panel comic based on the series, called Magical Record Lyrical Nanoha Force Dimension